Lezaleas/Reviews-Churn/METHODOLOGY.md

   AND x.rn > 1;
 ```

-- There was a column for review message titles.
-The majority of them were variations on *Recomendo, Otimo, Nao Recomendo*, which hint towards general sentiment rather than specific issues.
-Since It's less ambiguous to get this information from review scores, this column was ignored
+- A column containing review message titles was also available.
+The majority of entries consisted of variations of "Recomendo", "Ótimo", and "Não Recomendo", which primarily indicate general sentiment rather than specific issues.
+Since this information could be captured less ambiguously through the review score, the column was excluded from the analysis.

 - Approximately 600 orders out of 100,000 occurred at the same timestamp for the same customer, indicating bundled transactions.
 These orders were treated as a single purchase event.
 The distribution of these bundled orders was compared with the rest of the dataset and found to be broadly consistent.
 Therefore, only one order in each bundle was retained for the purchase sequence, simplifying the construction of customer purchase histograms without materially altering the overall distribution.
 The last order by chronological delivery date was retained, since it's associated review should reflect customer sentiment more accurately:
 ```sql